ROJ-ITALY/Docker-roj-demokit/README.md

      yocto-roj-demokit   latest              f4a0bbba9ee4        About an hour ago   805MB crops/poky          latest              83d19e76eadc        12 days ago         747MB
 #### Run docker container
-Before to run the docker container, we need to clone the Yocto Project for roj-demo-kit and create the output yocto directories:
+Before to run the docker container, you need to clone the Yocto Project for roj-demo-kit and create the output yocto directories:

      $ mkdir Yocto-roj-demokit
      $ cd Yocto-roj-demokit